Learn More About Thermostats for Your Home or Business

 Non-Programmable, Programmable, and Smart Thermostats

 There are three different types of thermostats: non-programmable, programmable, and smart.
-These options work for many different home and business owners due to their varying user skill.
+These options work for many different home and business owners due to their varying user skills.
 Some advantages of these options include:

 Non-programmable thermostat.
 Also called manual, non-programmable thermostats are great for older buildings.
 These options are affordable and extremely user-friendly.
 However, they are not as efficient as programmable thermostats.